megakevin/end-point-blog/2025/09/designing-software-architecture-ddd-part-3.md

 The **ports and adapters architecture** leverages the dependency inversion principle to address the shortcomings of the traditional layered architecture and make it ideal for implementing domain models.
 Its main advantage is that it decouples the business logic layer from the infrastructure.

-The [**dependency inversion principle**](https://en.wikipedia.org/wiki/Dependency_inversion_principle) dictates that, instead of higher level components depending on, referencing, and calling lower level ones; it is the lower level components that should depend on the higher level ones.
+The [**dependency inversion principle**](https://en.wikipedia.org/wiki/Dependency_inversion_principle) dictates that, instead of higher level components directly depending on and referencing lower level ones; it is the lower level components that should depend on the higher level ones.
 This is done by the higher level components defining contracts for the lower level components to implement, and through those, be integrated into the higher level components' workflows.
 The higher level components only ever interact with the lower level ones through the contracts that they themselves define.

 Case in point: instead of the business logic depending on data access logic, like in the layered architecture; the business logic layer takes center stage and defines the contracts that the data access layer (and really, all infrastructure) must abide to in order to be usable to the business logic.

 And that's precisely where the ports and adapters name comes from.
-The business logic defines contracts/interfaces, AKA "ports"; and the infrastructure has concrete implementations of these interfaces: the "adapters".
-Then, application bootstrapping logic, or [**dependency injection**](https://en.wikipedia.org/wiki/Dependency_injection), take care of supplying the concrete objects (or adapters) to the abstract interfaces (or ports) that the business logic specifies.
+The business logic defines contracts/interfaces, AKA "ports"; and the infrastructure provides concrete implementations for these interfaces which can talk to external components: the "adapters".
+Then, application bootstrapping logic, or [**dependency injection**](https://en.wikipedia.org/wiki/Dependency_injection), takes care of supplying the concrete objects (or adapters) to the abstract interfaces (or ports) that the business logic specifies.
 This is exactly what a domain model calls for.

 Here's an example of a minimal, thin vertical slice of an application designed using the ports and adapters pattern: